Valencia, Bukidnon: Valencia City Hymn

 Written and composed by songwriter Ellen "mai" D. Estore-Selecios, the Valencia City Hymn was officially enacted on February 3, 2020, by virtue of City Ordinance No. 17-2020.
 The Ordinance mandates the singing of the hymn in every flag raising ceremony, official public events, sports competitions, civic functions and programs and other related ceremonies within the jurisdiction of the City of Valencia.

 Media

 Television

 Free-to-air television broadcasts are provided by ABS-CBN and GMA Network through their relay broadcast towers located at Mount Kitanglad in nearby Malaybalay City and Myx will transmitter located in the city.

 Cable television is available through Parasat Cable TV and Valencia Cable TV; while satellite cable are primarily provided by G Sat, Sky Direct and Cignal.

 Radio

-Radio stations have good and clear reception in both Valencia City and Malaybalay, allowing residents to access a wide range of AM and FM broadcasts from within Bukidnon and neighboring areas.
+Radio stations have reception in both Valencia City and Malaybalay, allowing residents to access a range of AM and FM broadcasts from within Bukidnon and neighboring areas.